jbcodeforce/aws-messaging-samples/docs/activemq.md

 failover:(ssl://b-9f..7ac-1.mq.eu-west-2.amazonaws.com:61617,ssl://b-9f...c-2.mq.eu-west-2.amazonaws.com:61617)
 ```

 Adding failover in broker url ensures that whenever server goes up, it will reconnect it immediately.
-[See product documentation on failover](https://activemq.apache.org/failover-transport-reference.html)
+[See Active MQ documentation on failover](https://activemq.apache.org/failover-transport-reference.html)

 ??? info "Network mapping"
     On AWS, each of those failover URL are in fact mapped to IP@ of a ENI.
-Each broker node has two [ENIs connected](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/connecting-to-amazon-mq.html) to two different network.
+Each broker node has two [ENIs connected](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/connecting-to-amazon-mq.html) to two different networks.
 The `b-9f...-1` is mapped to 10.42.1.29 for example on subnet 1, while `b-9f...-2` is 10.42.0.92 to subnet 0.

-When the active broker reboot, the client applications may report issue but reconnect to the backup broker:
+When the active broker reboot, the client applications may report issue but reconnect to the backup broker.
+Below is an example of logs:

 ```sh
 Transport: ssl://b-d....-2.mq.us-west-2.amazonaws.com/10.42.0.113:61617] WARN org.apache.activemq.transport.failover.FailoverTransport - Transport (ssl://b-d...-2.mq.us-west-2.amazonaws.com:61617) failed , attempting to automatically reconnect: {}